hiranrajasuriya/hiranrajasuriya.github.io/_pages/research.md

 ## On-going Projects
 * **Renewable Energy Access for Conversion of Tuk-tuks (REACT)**
   - *Graduate Research Project(s)*
+  - *Tasks of developing the powertrain in the 1st phase of the project*
   - **Supervisor(s)**:
     + <a href = 'https://scholar.google.com/citations?hl=en&user=_Xh4kmMAAAAJ'>Dr Guohong Tian </a> (Senior Lecturer in Automotive Engineering), School of Mechanical Engineering Sciences, University of Surrey, UK
     + <a href = 'https://scholar.google.com/citations?hl=en&user=7exCaRIAAAAJ'>Eng.
 W. R. de Mel</a> (Head of the Dept. of Materials and Mechanical Technology), University of Sri Jayewardenepura, Sri Lanka